Powerlearnproject/se-assignment-4-github-and-visual-studio-Fred-045/README.md

 Create a GitHub Action:

-Go to the “Actions” tab in your repository and click “New workflow”

-Select the “CI” template or create your own
+Go to the “Actions” tab in your repository and click “New workflow”,Select the “CI” template or create your own

 Configure the Workflow: